-In the varied fields of scientific and clinical research in mental health, the workplace has been repeatedly cited as an environment where stress and anxiety can instill or worsen behavioral health conditions.
-Apart from that stress and anxiety, the stigma commonly associated with mental illness will limit or prevent an individual from seeking help.
+In the varied fields of scientific and clinical research in mental health, the workplace has been repeatedly cited as an environment where stress and anxiety can instill or worsen mental health conditions.
+Apart from that stress and anxiety, the stigma commonly associated with mental health conditions will limit or prevent an individual from seeking help.

 In 2014, NAMI Mass received a two-year grant from the Massachusetts Attorney General’s Office to design a program that would address stigma in the workplace.
 From that grant, supported by community-based surveys, business analyses and engagement with corporate leaders across the Commonwealth, The CEOs Against Stigma Pilot Project was formed.